SkroxiousDM/2d12GameSystem/docs/cult_of_mormo.md

 of an older name, Mash-Ngi, which means both "Black Goat" and "Dreams of Omen."
 The fate of those magi is unclear, though aspects of the cultendured in the lands east of Rome.

-even this does not encompass the deeper truth.
-Mormo is not a terrestrial god but is a name given to a fragment of one of the Outer Gods, a being worshiped on thousands of worlds across vast cons, persisting wherever life has arisen and thinking beings evolved.

-The tie between Mormo and the black goat persisted in

-Precursors of this cult lurked at the fringes of the

-iconography associated with the god, found on murals and

-Hyperborean Empire and served as a harbinger to allow

-pottery.
-Cave inscriptions where the cult sought shelter depict

-other cults of the Outer Gods to spread and thrive.
-Mormo

-thrashing beasts with a myriad of thorned branches and writhing

-is a facilitator and ally of Nyarlathotep, and has standing

-tentacles, possibly an indication that some of these groups

-within the unfathomable court of Azathoth.
-She has

-had learned how to summon the god's offspring.
-The greatest

-mated with Yog-Sothoth to give rise to an entire lineage of

-branches of the Cult of Mormo, such as the one that would arise

-terrifying gods.
-She is worshiped, under other names, by

-in the dark forests of Germania, recovered rites allowing their

-many creatures other than humanity, including Mi-Go and

-most blessed adherents to become the Reborn, also known as

-Elder Things.
-She exists to facilitate Mythos invasion into any place where intelligent life arises, given these places serve as havens for their greatest rivals: the Elder Gods.

-Goats of the Mother.
+The tie between Mormo and the black goat persisted in iconography associated with the god, found on murals and pottery.
+Cave inscriptions where the cult sought shelter depict thrashing beasts with a myriad of thorned branches and writhing tentacles, possibly an indication that some of these groups had learned how to summon the god's offspring.
+The greatest branches of the Cult of Mormo, such as the one that would arise in the dark forests of Germania, recovered rites allowing their most blessed adherents to become the Reborn, also known as Goats of the Mother.
 Transfigured to become more goat than human, these creatures were thought to enter communion with Mormo, their frenzied attacks guided by the god.
 Many